Travelling Solo in Slovenia

 If you feel more comfortable in a group for either part of your trip or the whole duration, consider taking a tour of Slovenia.
 G Adventures is a responsible tour company which mainly caters towards budget travellers.
 Most tours have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

 They have group tours combining Slovenia with Hungary, Austria and Italy from 8 days to 21 days.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Intrepid Travel is similar to G Adventures with an average of 12 people on each tour.
 Over 50% of people using their trips are solo travellers.
 They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence the trips can appear more costly than G Adventures.

 Trips start from an 8 day Slovenia: hike, bike & raft, to an epic 43 day trip from Madrid to Rome.
 With both tour companies you share a room with someone of the same gender or you can pay extra for your own room.
 Read our Intrepid Travel Reviews

 Getting Around Slovenia

-Slovenia has a good bus and train network but you may have to change trains in the capital for your onward journey so take the bus for any smaller towns.
+For Slovenia travel, Slovenia has a good bus and train network but you may have to change trains in the capital for your onward journey so take the bus for any smaller towns.
 The country is reasonably small so getting from the capital to anywhere won’t take more than 2 hours.

 If you prefer to do your own Slovenia road trip, renting a car is an alternative to the bus (but much more expensive) and the roads are easy to navigate if you know which towns you are travelling to.